tomfielden/TerikoTableau/README.md

 * Detail+NVD_Step-1.tfl
 * Detail+NVD_Step-2.tfl

 The ".tfl" workflows must not be run directly.
 Instead, open it and export it to ".tflx" files and run that instead.
-What happening is that the ".tfl" file needs to pick up and "package" some local data found in the Excel file/workbook,
+What happening is that the ".tfl" file needs to pick up and "package" some local data found in the .CSV files,

 These are the three mapping files to convert and coalesce names from the related Tableau source fields